We take you on a spine-chilling tour of the top 5 most haunted toilets in the UK. Supernatural or suspect plumbing? You decide…

-With Halloween looming on the horizon, it's time for all things eerie to come out and play.
-In the world of bathrooms, toilets - especially those of the public variety - can often be very spooky places indeed!
+With the nights drawing in and the prospect of Halloween looming large on the horizon, thoughts naturally turn to the eerie and unexplained.
+And, in the world of bathrooms, toilets—especially those of the public variety—can often be very spooky places indeed!

 With the drip-dripping of the taps, weird noises emanating from the plumbing and the fact you are often utterly, utterly alone in what can be a dank and smelly place, your senses are left open to all sorts of strange sensations.
 With nothing much to think about, your imagination can run wild, and your eyes can play tricks on you...or so you think.
-So it's no wonder there are a large number of ghost sightings in toilets all across the UK.
+So, it's hardly surprising to discover numerous ghost sightings and supposed "hauntings" in toilets all across the UK.

 Whether you believe in the supernatural or not, here’s our chilling list of the UK’s top 5 haunted toilets: